In the Making of Python Fitter and Faster

 In this talk, Mark Shannon discusses how they reduced the size of the base Python object.
 Since everything in Python is an object, minimizing the memory footprint of Python objects is almost always beneficial.
 The talk goes into the finer details on how this was achieved over the years.

-I’d like to provide a brief summary of what happened through the years:
+I’d like to provide a brief summary of what I learned from the talk:

 In summary, object size has been reduced by approximately ~75% and memory reads to access a variable also reduced by ~60%.